Artist Spotlight: Sargent Claude Johnson

 Sargent Claude Johnson (1888–1967), Chester, 1931.
 Terracotta, 8 1/2 × 5 1/2 × 7 in.
 (21.6 × 14 × 17.8 cm). | Courtesy of the San Francisco Museum of Art, Albert M. Bender Collection, bequest of Albert M. Bender, 41.2978.
 Photo by Don Ross © Estate of Sargent Claude Johnson

-He also won awards in juried exhibitions put on by the Harmon Foundation in New York, an organization devoted to celebrating the artistic works of Black artists between 1928 and 1934 (except for 1932, when no exhibition was held).
-As part of these Harmon Foundation exhibitions, selected works featured in them went on national tours.
-This, together with a solo exhibition of Johnson’s work the foundation organized in New York in 1935, cemented his place as an important Black artist.
-Besides his work as an artist, he supported himself as a gallery and studio employee and took on WPA government art projects, like the commission for the California School for the Blind, for which he made his monumental Organ Screen.
+He also won awards in juried exhibitions put on by New York’s Harmon Foundation, an organization devoted to celebrating the artistic works of Black artists between 1928 and 1934.
+Some of Johnson’s art was selected to be part of the Harmon Foundation exhibitions, and these featured works went on national tours.
+The foundation also held a solo exhibition of Johnson’s work, organized in New York in 1935, and this cemented his place as an important Black artist.
+Besides his work as an artist, he supported himself as a gallery and studio employee and took on WPA government art projects.
 The Works Progress Administration (WPA, renamed Work Projects Administration in 1939) was created in 1935 as a program to help put unemployed people to work building infrastructure and public goods.
 As part of the U.S. government’s New Deal, the WPA sought to revitalize the economy during the Great Depression, which began in 1929 and ended in 1939.

 Expand image Three screens on a wall that form a semicircle.